Complete Guide to the Main Types of Beer Styles

 There are over a hundred different types of beer.
 Over seventy different ales, and twenty-plus different lager styles.
 Then there are now a few hybrid styles to keep beer drinkers of all kinds on their toes.

 Even seasoned beer aficionados can’t always agree on which beer fits in what category.

 This isn’t surprising as it’s not always straightforward – there are numerous classifications, categories and sub-categories.
 At the International Brewing Awards, the industry’s leading awards ceremony, there are nine broad beer categories and 33 sub-classes, to which the best beers are given a medal.
 At Joseph Holt, we’re one of a few breweries in the world to win five gold medals!

 Tasting, testing and discovering the nuances of different beers is as fascinating – and taken as seriously – as wine tasting.

 Different types of beer styles

 Types of beer vary in colour, flavour and aroma.
 Different varieties of beer are known as beer styles.

 Learning about beer styles could open your eyes – and your taste buds – to a literal world of beer.
 Very broadly speaking there are two main types of beer:

-But both of these types can be sub-divided many times over, particularly the ale category.
+Interestingly, both are brewed from the same main beer ingredients, but both of these types can be sub-divided many times over – particularly the ale category.